qtnc/swan/docs/stdlib.md

 Operator() is used to generate a random number out of the generator.
 A default global Random instance is created with the name *rand*.
 The random generator used is the standard C++11 MT19937.
+It's a good and quite fast random number generator, but too weak for cryptography.

 - rand(), without parameters: generate a number between 0 and 1
 - rand(n), for n<=1: generate a number between 0 and 1 and return true if the generated number is <n.